adrianrodriguez-io/Power-BI-enriched-linkedin-metrics/README.md

-# linkedin enriched posts metrics analysis
+# Linkedin enriched posts metrics data

 ##Challengue
 Currently, Linkedin doesn't provide good metrics about posts metrics, so anybody is able to know wich is the best time to post.
 So I wanted to do a better analysis of my Linkedin posts by developing a RPA python script based on using selenium python library in order to log into my account and scrap that info in a hourly basis.